Page Menu - Solar Window Screens - Questions & Answers

 Question : You have two density options 80% and 90%, what’s the difference between the two?
 Does 90% mean better?
 Is your 90% solar screen material much better than your 80% material?

 & Answer : The difference is simple; a 90% screen offers 10% more shading than a 80% screen.
 For West facing windows that are sun-stricken for more than 4 hours of the day, we recommend the denser 90% material.
 For the rest of your windows, we recommend the 80% material.
 The 80% solar shade material is a SUPERB shading product.
 Those West facing windows during the long hot Summers can get pounded for up to 8 hrs a day when the sun sets around 8:30pm.
 During June through August, it is like the sun never goes away, it just stays up there in the sky pounding on your windows.
 It's these brutal Summer months that the extra 10% for the West facing windows is very much warranted.
 You can still see out through the 90% sun shade fabric just fine.
 And, DO NOT worry about the 90% fabric making the inside of the home too dark.
 When that sun is pounding on the 90% fabric, PLENTY of good filtered light still gets through.
 Something that is also important to think about is that with the solar screens shading your windows, you will now be able to draw open your blinds to let light in.
 This is an important consideration.
 Because now you will have the solar screens keeping the sun's rays out of the house and off of the glass of your windows.
 Now that this is the case, you will be able to draw those blinds wide open to let plenty of light in.
 And, because the screens have great daytime privacy no one will be able to see in, which is huge.
-Visit this section for a blog posting of mine with a much more detailed explanation and understanding of my 80% solar screen fabric versus my 90% solar screen fabric.
+Visit this blog posting of mine that I wrote that has a much more detailed explanation and understanding of my 80% solar screen fabric versus my 90% solar screen fabric.